qgis/QGIS-Documentation/user_guide/introduction/features_at_a_glance.rst

 +-----------------------------------------------------------+------------------------+

 ..
-See Appendix \ref{app_menu} for complete descriptions of the menu items.
+See Appendix :ref:`app_menu` for complete descriptions of the menu items.

 .. _`label_toolbars`: